tripu/Vita/doc/gender.md

 Also, this does *not* mean that we should not question and correct unjust attitudes

-:thought_balloon:Example: I once joined a meeting of a sort of &ldquo;book club&rdquo; where I did not know anybody.
+💭&nbsp;Example: I once joined a meeting of a sort of &ldquo;book club&rdquo; where I did not know anybody.
 It turned out that the few people who could make it in the end were all women, except for me.
 We were a small group (six or eight people, I think) chatting at a caf&eacute; about books, and writing, for a couple of hours.
 I didn't like the fact that I was the only man at the event.